Memory & Sessions¶

 User-level state:

-Store user preferences that persist across sessions:
+Store preferences that persist across all user's sessions:

 App-level state: